hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 ***

-We will now continue with the UMAP method and the 0.8 resolution to check the quality control metrics and known markers for anticipated cell types.
-Plot the UMAP again to make sure your image now matches what you see in the lesson:
+We will now continue with the 0.8 resolution to check the quality control metrics and known markers for the anticipated cell types.
+Plot the UMAP again to make sure your image now (or still) matches what you see in the lesson:

 ```r
 # Assign identity of clusters